uselessbongo/tease-tuesday-ideas/README.md

 ### General Teasing

 * Timeout - LP gets tied up, blindfolded, gagged
    * Tied to bed
    * Chair
    * Closet

 ## Funishment or Punishment

+These can be used to mix things up, or if LP has an accidental orgasm at any point, or doesn't follow rules.

 * Light bottom Spanking with various implements
 * Light balls spanking